 While spots are by far the most numerous bass in the lake, you’ll find all three species in areas with submerged timber and steep, rocky drop-offs.

 Spotted bass get a bad rap for negatively impacting other bass species—especially smallmouths—in California lakes.

-But Lake Shasta seems to be an exception.
+But Shasta Lake (a.k.a.
+Lake Shasta) seems to be an exception.
 It’s a lake where an apparent balance of bass has been reached.